pedronunoleite/NEON/README.md

 SIlog=4.8857
 t_GPU=0.0064
 ```
-Note: The t_GPU metric is obviously depend on the specs of computer running the experiment.
+Note: The t_GPU metric obviously depends on the specs of computer running the experiment.

 <ul>
   <li><p align="justify"> To retrain our model: </p></li></ul>